HildePedroni/iws_feature_requester/README.md

 ## About

-A simple Flask application made to clients ho wants to have a better way to request new features for their software.
+A simple Flask application made to clients who wants to have a better way to request new features for their software.

-Whit this app, the client create a request that will be exposed for developers who will implement them.
+With this app, the client creates a request that will be exposed to developers who implement them.

-<strong>The project can be viwed live at:</strong>
+<strong>The project can be viewed live at:</strong>

 <strong>The app is not live anymore</strong>